KK6355/kiwiholiday-version1.0/README.md

 Rating and review can only be done when the booking is completed, that means the host already clicked the “charge fee” button and complete the booking on his side.

 Operation buttons are variable due to different status of bookings and houses.
 Such as: a guest can only see the “rating” button when the booking complete.
+Notice that this app is just for academic and educational use, it is not a production version and all the photos that had been used are not for commercial purpose